Tech-Made/Moving-Forks-Node/docs/users.md

 ## Admin Views

-admin has a form where he can create an event
+🚧 admin has a form where he can create an event
 `POST /create`

-admin can view all events
+🚧 admin can view all events

+🚧 admin can view all requests and hit a button (form) to accept or deny - upon acceptence, users are sent a welcome email with the latest access code.

 admin should be able to sign up and then login so i'll have to imlpement jwt auth one time for a signup, then disable it and only allow login then we can properly check that the user type is in fact admin.

-[ ] when users hit the events page, all events should be loaded

 ## Events

+🚧 when users hit the events page, all events should be loaded

-[ ] when users hit the specific event page, all event specific details should be found and loaded.
+🚧 when users hit the specific event page, all event specific details should be found and loaded.

 [ ] when users hit the specific event page, all event specific details should be found and loaded.